The role of a coach holiday tour manager is mainly hidden from guests, because much of what they do goes on behind the scenes.

 Confirmations include things like room requests, arrival times, meal times, special meal requests, any other guest requests, any particular driver requests and departure times for tours etc.

-If the Tour Manager has been advised who the driver of the tour is going to be then they will generally get in touch with the driver just to introduce themselves if they haven’t worked together before and just confirm everything for the first day or two.
+If the coach holiday Tour Manager has been advised who the driver of the tour is going to be then they will generally get in touch with the driver just to introduce themselves if they haven’t worked together before and just confirm everything for the first day or two.

 If the driver has done the tour before then any sensible Tour Manager will ask them for any advice or tips in relation to the program and take this into account when planning the operation of the tour.

-Some companies expect Tour Managers to get in touch with passengers before they arrive on tour.
+Some companies expect coach holiday Tour Managers to get in touch with passengers before they arrive on tour.
 This can be by phone or email or sometimes both.
 Whilst this can sometimes seem like a lot of extra work it can pay dividends when the tour runs because it can save a great deal of time, and also give the Tour Manager an idea about the likes and preferences of guests in advance.
 (Generally this applies to guests travelling from overseas such as US guests taking a UK tour for example.)

-If the Tour Manager hasn’t visited a location before they need to do a great deal of research beforehand.
+If the coach holiday Tour Manager hasn’t visited a location before they need to do a great deal of research beforehand.
 This will cover practical information such as the nearerst ATM, local transport and facilities located in and around hotels.

 Research also needs to cover other information about the destination.
 This may include how to get around independently if there is free time, options for free time, and cultural information about the location

-If the Tour Manager is going to be providing commentary for the tour then they need to research this.
+If the coach holiday Tour Manager is going to be providing commentary for the tour then they need to research this.
 This involves looking at the routes in detail and then researching places and points of interest along the way to talk to people about.

 If all this sounds like a lot of work – it is.